 In this section

+Children’s growth is quite easy to measure.
+It needs accurate measurement of their weight and then their height or length – and in infants and young children, their head circumference.
 It is important to remember that growth charts are not a diagnostic tool, but rather contribute to forming an overall clinical impression for the child being measured.
 Growth assessment involves measuring of weight, length or height (and in infants their head circumference) followed by accurate plotting on a growth chart.

 As of March 2013, NHMRC have recommended for Australia, the use of WHO growth charts, for children between birth and two years.
 And the CDC charts which we have been using will continue to be in use for children over two years.